aipx-proto/vibe-button/src/install-prompt.md

 </body>
 ```

 The button is fixed positioned as a float button.
 If needed, it can be displayed in any of the four corners.
 The default position is `bottom-right`.
 Note that the button is positioned within the shadow DOM so you cannot manipulate its position with CSS.
 This is by design.
+However, you may set a higher z-index to ensure the button is on top of other elements.

 ```html
 <vibe-button position="top-left"></vibe-button>